Sir Glynne Welby, 3rd Baronet: Early life and family

-Glynne Earle Welby was born on 26 June 1806, the eldest son of Sir William Welby, 2nd Baronet, of Denton, near Grantham, and his wife, Wilhelmina, daughter of William Spry, who was Governor of Barbados from 1767 to 1772.
-The family claimed descent from land-owners who came over with the Norman Conquest, but their origins have only been traced with certainty to John Welby, a subsidy collector at Denton in 1523; one of his descendants bought the manor in 1648 and occupied the manor house.
-His great grandson, William, was created a baronet and represented Grantham in Parliament (1802–06), while his son, the 2nd baronet, occupied the same seat for 13 years between 1807 and 1820.
+Glynne Earle Welby was born on 26 June 1806, the eldest son of Sir William Earle Welby, 2nd Baronet, of Denton, near Grantham, and his wife, Wilhelmina, daughter of William Spry, who was Governor of Barbados from 1767 to 1772.
+The family claimed descent from landowners who came over with the Norman conquest, but their origins have only been traced with certainty to John Welby, a subsidy collector at Denton in 1523; one of his descendants bought the manor in 1648 and occupied the manor house.
+His great grandson, William, was made a baronet and represented Grantham in Parliament (1802–06), while his son, the 2nd baronet, occupied the same seat for thirteen years, between 1807 and 1820.
 Glynne Welby was educated at Rugby School and Oriel College, Oxford, where he matriculated in 1824.
-He succeeded his father as baronet on 3 November 1852 and took additional surname of Gregory by royal licence on 5 July 1861 to comply with the will of Gregory Gregory of Harlaxton.
+He succeeded his father as baronet on 3 November 1852 and took the additional surname of Gregory by royal licence on 5 July 1861, to comply with the will of Gregory of Harlaxton.

-Welby married, on 6 March 1828, Frances, youngest daughter of Sir Montague Cholmeley, 1st Baronet.
+On 6 March 1828, Welby married Frances, the youngest daughter of Sir Montague Cholmeley, 1st Baronet.
 She died on 9 October 1881.
-He and his wife had seven sons and four daughters, including William Earle (1829–1898), who succeeded to the baronetcy and was a Member of Parliament, and Alfred Cholmeley Earle (1849–1937), a Member of Parliament for Taunton.
-Three other sons and a daughter died unmarried: Captain Henry Glynne Earle (1830–1876), who served in the 48th Regiment; Rev. Philip James Earle (1842–1873), who was educated at Magdalen College, Oxford, and served as Rector of Stroxton from 1863 till his death; Hugh Richard Earle (1845–1862), who served in the Royal Navy and died aboard HMS James Watt; and Cecily (d.
+They had seven sons and four daughters, including William Earle (1829–1898), who succeeded to the baronetcy and was a member of parliament, and Alfred Cholmeley Earle (1849–1937), a member of parliament for Taunton.
+Three other sons and a daughter died unmarried: Captain Henry Glynne Earle (1830–1876), who served in the 48th Regiment; Rev. Philip James Earle (1842–1873), who was educated at Magdalen College, Oxford and served as Rector of Stroxton from 1863 until his death; Hugh Richard Earle (1845–1862), who served in the Royal Navy and died aboard HMS James Watt; and Cecily (d.
 1869).
 Of the remainder: